Emitting vocal vibrations coast to coast on Friday.

 And the Forbes article makes it clear this Fisker car is just a status symbol thing.

-It's 89 grand, it's uh futuristic looking.
+It's futuristic looking.

-Uh it is not a car for the masses.
+It is not a car for the masses.

-It's folks, we're being this whole green energy thing in Obama's Department of Energy is giant slush fund.
+It's, folks, we're being, this whole green energy thing in Obama's Department of Energy is giant slush fund.

 Just pure and simple.

-And of course, it's cloaked in this wonderfully well-intentioned uh policy to save the planet.
+And of course, it's cloaked in this wonderfully well-intentioned policy to save the planet and to save the climate and to stop global warming and to stop pollution and all that.

 Giant, giant trick.

-It's every bit the hoax that climate change and man made global warming are.
+It's every bit the hoax that climate change and man-made global warming are.

 All right.

-I gotta take a time out, it's open line Friday, which means more phone calls than usual.
+It's open line Friday, which means more phone calls than usual.

-The uh the roving never know exactly where she is, someplace in Georgia Stacey.
+We want to welcome back to the EIB Network our insurance expert, the roving never know exactly where she is, someplace in Georgia, Stacey.

 I'm doing great.